-Work to electrify the South Wales Mainline – an important rail route linking major towns and cities – will begin in 2019.
+Work to electrify the South Wales Mainline – an important rail route linking major towns and cities – is well underway.

 Electrification of the railway means quicker and more reliable journeys for passengers and better connectivity for businesses.
 Electric trains are faster, quieter, longer and greener than current diesel trains.
 They are also cheaper to run because of lower fuel and maintenance costs.